openlab-at-city-tech/openlab/wp-content/plugins/wp-document-revisions/docs/frequently-asked-questions.md

 ### Is it possible to do a bulk import of existing documents / files already on the server?

 Yes.
 It will need to be slightly customized to meet your needs, but take a look at the [Bulk Import Script](https://github.com/wp-document-revisions/wp-document-revisions-Code-Cookbook/blob/master/bulk-import.php) in the code cookbook.

+### Can I use the block editor (Gutenberg) with documents?

+Yes, but it is experimental and opt-in.
+By default, documents use the classic editor, which provides a streamlined, purpose-built upload interface.
+To enable the block editor, add both the `document_show_in_rest` and `document_use_block_editor` filters to your theme's `functions.php` or a custom plugin.
+See the [Block Editor Support](./block-editor.md) page for full details, including known limitations.

+### What happens when I delete (uninstall) the plugin?

+WP Document Revisions includes an `uninstall.php` that runs when the plugin is deleted from the WordPress admin.
+It removes plugin options (`document_upload_directory`, `document_slug`, `document_link_date`, `wpdr_db_version`), user meta (feed keys), and all 13 custom document capabilities from every role.
+Your uploaded document files and document posts are **not** deleted — only the plugin's settings and capabilities are cleaned up.

+### What is the Abilities API?

+Starting with WordPress 6.9, the plugin registers 4 document abilities (`check-document-access`, `get-document-info`, `get-document-revisions`, `override-document-lock`) via the WordPress Abilities API.
+These make document operations discoverable by REST clients, AI agents, and the WordPress command palette.
+The abilities are feature-gated and only registered when WordPress 6.9+ is detected.